valbok/QtAVPlayer/README.md

         p1.play();
         p2.play();

-10. HW accelerations:
+11. HW accelerations:

    `QT_AVPLAYER_NO_HWDEVICE` env var can be used to force using software decoding.
 The video codec is negotiated automatically.
+   Also `player->setInputVideoCodec("software")` forces to use the software decoding.

   * `VA-API` and `VDPAU` for Linux: the frames are returned with `OpenGL` textures.
   * `Video Toolbox` for macOS and iOS: the frames are returned with `Metal` Textures.
   * `D3D11` for Windows: the frames are returned with `D3D11Texture2D` textures.
   * `MediaCodec` for Android: the frames are returned with `OpenGL` textures.

   Note: Not all ffmpeg decoders or filters support HW acceleration.
 In this case software decoders are used.

 11. QtMultimedia could be used to render video frames to QML or Widgets.
 See [examples](examples)
 12. Widget `QAVWidget_OpenGL` could be used to render to `OpenGL`.
 See [examples/widget_video_opengl](examples/widget_video_opengl)